How to get the House of Gucci look

 The casual daytime look

-This is a classic Reggiani ensemble that can be easily replicated with just a few key items, namely, a patterned dress and, if possible, a Gucci Jackie handbag.
+This is a classic Reggiani ensemble that can be easily replicated with just a few key items, namely a patterned dress and, if possible, a Gucci Jackie handbag.

 The workwear look